hydephp/develop/docs/getting-started/quickstart.md

 ## Using the Hyde CLI

-The main way to interact with Hyde is through the [HydeCLI](console-commands).
+The main way to interact with Hyde is through the [HydeCLI](console-commands), a Laravel Artisan-based command-line interface.

-If you are familiar with Laravel Artisan you will feel right at home, as that is what powers the HydeCLI.

 Learn more about the HydeCLI in the [console commands](console-commands) documentation.

 ## Starting a development server